wp-plugins/chamber-dashboard-business-directory/readme.txt

 1. Entering business information

 == Changelog ==
+= 2.6 =
+* added "website" to list of social media icons
+* added Featured Business widget
+* added country field to address for better geolocation

 = 2.5.4 =
 * In export, if you haven't selected a phone type or email type, the parenthesis will not appear
 * moved address display to a separate function